-Not that mutual gayness or the desire to live elsewhere were the first things that drew me to Hockney - they came later.
-Instead, it was all that colour: the joy and optimism of his turquoise pools, the vivid vases and flowers and the technicolour canyons all offering a counterpoint to some of the more sombre palettes of Yorkshire life: my brown school blazer, the blackened sandstone and the deep amber of real ale.
+Not that mutual gayness or the desire to live elsewhere were the first things that drew me to Hockney -- they came later.
+Instead, it was all that color.
+The joy and optimism of his turquoise pools, the vivid vases and flowers, and the technicolor canyons all offering a counterpoint to some of the more somber palettes of Yorkshire life: my brown school blazer, the blackened sandstone, and the deep amber of real ale.
 Quite often in life, an aesthetic attraction can lead you down an ever-more profound path -- certainly the case with me and Hockney.

-At primary school in the 80s, we regularly went to visit the local Salts Mill, a space full of his works (there thanks to the enriching friendship between the artist and the young entrepreneur-owner Jonathan Silver, who'd taken over the gigantic, run-down mill in the Saltaire village on Bradford's outskirts and turned it into a centre of art, design and culture).
-When we went down with our pads and pencils, I joyously copied his colourful strokes.
-Little did I know that he'd be influencing my life in many other ways, for the next few decades.
+At primary school in the 80s, we regularly went to visit the local Salts Mill, a space full of his works (there thanks to the enriching friendship between the artist and the young entrepreneur-owner Jonathan Silver, who'd taken over the gigantic, run-down mill in the Saltaire village on Bradford's outskirts and turned it into a center of art, design and culture).
+When we went down with our pads and pencils, I joyously copied his colorful strokes.
+Little did I know that he'd be influencing my life in many other ways for the next few decades.

-His art gave me great optimism that life beyond the closet was going to be bright, beautiful and colourful.
+His art gave me great optimism that life beyond the closet was going to be bright, beautiful and colorful.
 I had a highly visible example of someone who'd gone to the same school and moved on to an artistic, stylish and global-trotting life.
-He set up studios in London, Paris and LA, spent summers on Fire Island and took trips to New York, Marrakech, the South of France, the Grand Canyon, Hawaii, Japan and China.
-He showed everyone that serious artists could also be rampantly and brilliantly sociable, as he mixed with people from fashion, literature, dance, film and art; Ossie Clark, Celia Birtwell, Wayne Sleep, Lucien Freud, Robert Mapplethorpe, Christopher Isherwood and Divine were all regular fixtures in his life and often his portraits too.
+He set up studios in London, Paris, and LA, spent summers on Fire Island, and took trips to New York, Marrakech, the South of France, the Grand Canyon, Hawaii, Japan, and China.
+He showed everyone that serious artists could also be rampantly and brilliantly sociable, as he mixed with people from fashion, literature, dance, film, and art; Ossie Clark, Celia Birtwell, Wayne Sleep, Lucien Freud, Robert Mapplethorpe, Christopher Isherwood, and Divine were all regular fixtures in his life and often his portraits, too.
 In one old photo, where he's seen greeting Andy Warhol, Hockney out-dazzles Pop Art and New York's finest and wins the battle of the speccy, bottle blonds.
 Just like his work, his style was an outward example of his confidence.
 Peroxide hair, big glasses, bold stripes, caps, ties and braces were his bold signatures.

 For someone dreaming of the same adventures, it felt good to have a gay man who'd already trodden me a path.
 But what also chimed with me is that he's never wanted to turn his back on where he came from.
 His Bradford accent has never picked up a Transatlantic twang, he's painted Yorkshire's landscapes as much as LA's hills and has kept up a cultural link with his birth city through collections at Salts Mill and Cartwright Hall.
 In the 90s, he created a live global event, faxing a 144-sheet composite image, Tennis, from Malibu to Saltaire's 1853 Gallery.
 He went on to do bright, semi-abstracted landscapes of the Aire Valley and studies of the Yorkshire Wolds.
 The only thing that has almost made him cut his ties with Bradford was the suggestion a couple of years back that the Council should sell their Hockney collection to raise much-needed funds.
 The city would have been mad to flog its most famous son's works.
 As one councillor brilliantly stated, "You can only sell the family silver once."